elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 ```

 :::note
-It is important to keep track of the specified object (Array) to ensure you are accessing the right array.
-If the method returns a new array like the filter() method it may unexpected result in your application, when used in conjunction with the species Symbol.
-There are benefits to this behavior that allow us to customize specific an interaction within the inheriting class.
+To guarantee that you are accessing the correct array, maintain track of the supplied object (Array).
+If the method returns a new array like the filter() method, it may unexpectedly negatively affect your application when used in conjunction with the species Symbol.
+There are benefits to this behavior that allow us to customize specific interactions within the inheriting class.
 :::

   </div>